pravatbhusal/machine-learning-notes/classification/README.md

 # Classification Models
-Use classificatio to predict the category of given data point(s).
+Use classification to predict the category of a data point.